datapastry/datapastry.github.io/_posts/2019-08-08-what-your-data-scientist-should-be-doing.md

 ---
-title: "Get the most value from your data scientist2"
+title: "What your data scientist *should* be doing"
 author: Iskander Yusof
-excerpt: "Turn your shiny data into shiny gold."
+excerpt: "Besides eating your pastries that is."
 header:
   overlay_image: /assets/images/header-pastry.jpg
   overlay_filter: 0.6
 ---
+_(Continued from [Part 1]({{ site.baseurl }}{% post_url 2019-08-07-get-the-most-value-from-your-data-scientist %}) of this series, where I explained how to onboard your data scientist so they're in a position to deliver business value ASAP.)_
 ## What to expect from your data scientist

 Data scientists excel at solving “prediction problems” where they have to predict something based on historical data.